Frequently Asked Questions

 Yes.
 TSEMCI™ accepts payment by credit card.
 However, payments made by credit card have transaction fees applied to them by the merchant or credit card company through which the payment is being made.
 These fees are determined based on the amount of the deposit and are deducted from the deposit as it is made into our account.
 Accordingly, we ask that all escrow clients who want to utilize a credit card for purposes of funding escrow pay a nominal transaction fee to better ensure that your account is not underfunded through credit card payment.
 If the transaction fee winds up depositing more than what was requested for deposit, we will refund the difference to you, and if the account is underfunded having included the transaction fee we typically we request that you send us a check for the difference (usually only a few dollars either way).
 If you have any questions about payment by credit card please contact us for further information.

 What happens when the account is to be closed?

-Upon confirmation from either you or the agency that all bills and expenses have been paid, TSEMCI ™ will begin the process of reconciling your account and preparing a final accounting.
-This process is explained in greater detail in our retainer agreement.
-Once it has been determined that all bills and expenses have been paid in relation to your egg donation or surrogacy journey, Kelly will prepare a final accounting detailing all of the transaction processed by TSEMCI and will refund any monies remaining on deposit to you either via electronic transfer or check.
+Upon confirmation from either you or the agency that all bills and expenses have been paid, TSEMCI™ will begin the process of reconciling your account and preparing a final accounting.
+This process is explained in greater detail in our management agreement.
+Once it has been determined that all bills and expenses have been paid in relation to your egg donation or surrogacy journey, Kelly will prepare a final accounting detailing all of the transaction processed by TSEMCI™ and will refund any monies remaining on deposit to you either via electronic transfer or check.